postcss/postcss/docs/plugins.md

 ## Others

+* [`postcss-alter-property-value`] alters your CSS declarations from a rule based configuration.
 * [`postcss-attribute-selector-prefix`] adds a prefix to attribute selectors
 * [`postcss-autoreset`]  automatically adds reset styles.
 * [`postcss-camelcaser`] transforms selectors to CamelCase.